iprog4u/pil-alpine-latest/README.md

 ___

 PicoLisp is one of the best kept secrets of development.
 It includes a database, web application framework, and a Prolog engine all as part of the language.
 Now it's available in a container for OS agnostic development.
-I chose Tinycore to keep in line with some of PicoLisp's values of small and simple.
+I chose Alpine Linux to keep in line with some of PicoLisp's values of small and simple.

 **Happy hacking!**